Assessing your Amazon S3 security posture with Macie - Amazon Macie

 Top S3 buckets

 This section lists the S3 buckets that generated the most findings of any type during the preceding seven days, for as many as five buckets.
 It also indicates the number of findings that Macie created for each bucket.
-For example:
+The following image shows an example of the data that this section provides.

 To display and optionally drill down on all the findings for a bucket for the preceding seven days, choose the value in the Total findings field.
 To display all current findings for all of your buckets, grouped by bucket, choose View all findings by bucket.